Practical ways to boost your mood

 Not unlike a computer, the brain is made up of billions of neurons or nerve cells that are interlinked with each other via an intricate web of microscopic fibres called dendrites.
 These fibres stretch great distances to reach other neurons in distant parts of the brain, thereby creating a three dimensional network that spans across the entire brain.
 All neurons communicate with each other via chemical reactions which generate minuscule electrical currents that run along these fibres.
 At the tips of all dendrites where they intersect or meet other dendrites, a specialised end-organ called a synapse is found.
 This is where the brain keeps its store of neurotransmitters, those famous messenger chemicals that drugs like Prozac target.

 The better known neurotransmitters are serotonin, dopamine and noradrenalin, to name a few, and they all share the same function, namely fulfilling the role of chemical messengers.
-Just like a computer, every thought, memory and emotion has an underlying chemical as well as electronic pathway.
+Just like a computer, every thought, memory and emotion have an underlying chemical as well as electronic pathway.
 Whilst neurons and neurotransmitters form the hardware of your brain, emotion is the software.

 Neural operating systems